j-quelly/gscp/readme.md

 - [x] test restricted routes [11/6/2016]
 - [x] validation messages are still not verbose enough for front-end devs [11/6/2016]
 - [x] improve validation error responses [11/7/2016]
-- [ ] find a way to properly mock user authentication

 ### Authors
 - [x] run tests not in debug mode to see what responses are [11/5/2016]